 IRL Intel.

 5/4 - The world never sleeps so let’s dive into this week’s latest news.
-In the United States the Trump Administration has registered that any immigrant who self deports themselves will recieve a check of $1000.
-Iseali government has apporved to increase military forces and plan to capture and occupy the entire Gaza strip, they are currently working on esclating the war and expanding military reinforcements.
+In the United States the Trump Administration has registered that any immigrant who self deports themselves will receive a check of $1000.
+Isreali government has approved to increase military forces and plan to capture and occupy the entire Gaza strip, they are currently working on escalating the war and expanding military reinforcements.
 The College of Cardinals are working on electing the new pope which seems to be a long and anxious process.
-In terms of the Russia and Ukriane war Putin was spotted visiting North Korea and increased military efforts in the Baltic Sea reigon.
+In terms of the Russia and Ukriane war Putin was spotted visiting North Korea and increased military efforts in the Baltic Sea region.
 These new war efforts have everyone on edge.

 4/27 - This week was a whirlwind of news, so let’s break it down.
 A major power outage hit the Iberian Peninsula on April 28, leaving Spain and Portugal in the dark for about ten hours.
 The blackout disrupted transportation, telecommunications, and emergency services, with at least seven deaths in Spain and one in Portugal linked to the outage.
 In the U.S., President Trump marked 100 days into his second term by rolling back over 140 environmental protections, pulling the U.S. out of the Paris Agreement again, and cutting climate funding across the board .
 On the international stage, tensions escalated between India and Pakistan after a terrorist attack in Jammu and Kashmir on April 22 killed at least 26 tourists.